Baystation12/Baystation12-Lore/Species/The Prometheans.md

 Prometheans are very varied in terms of nomenclature.
 Upon fusing with an organic host, they usually (but not always) take on the name of their host;
-before that, however, their given names are usually short, incomprehensible gurgling noises, to be discarded later ó roughly transcribed as names like ìGlughnn,î ìUlghî and ìOgghl.î
+before that, however, their given names are usually short, incomprehensible gurgling noises, to be discarded later ‚Äî roughly transcribed as names like ‚ÄúGlughnn,‚Äù ‚ÄúUlgh‚Äù and ‚ÄúOgghl.‚Äù

-It is not unheard of for Prometheans to choose an original name instead of adopting their hostís name, but it is the uncommon option out of the two.
-In the case that an original name is chosen, however, it is usually something reminiscent of their hostís own culture, regardless.
+It is not unheard of for Prometheans to choose an original name instead of adopting their host‚Äôs name, but it is the uncommon option out of the two.
+In the case that an original name is chosen, however, it is usually something reminiscent of their host‚Äôs own culture, regardless.

 Creation
 --------